Resolution and Robustness Bounds for Reconstructive Spectrometers

 and the corresponding resolution in the $a \gg 1$ limit is

+This result implies that increasing $N$ beyond $M$ can improve the resolution via the $M/N$ prefactor, provided $\mathcal{R}$ remains sufficiently large.
+For excessively large $N$, however, $\mathcal{R}$ will eventually be driven below unity [Eq.~\eqref{eq:Emin_overdet}], at which point the resolution formula breaks down and spectral reconstruction becomes unfeasible.

-To test these results, we generate RMT samples with different values of the coupling strength $\gamma$, and observe how $\operatorname{Tr}[\mathbf{G}^{+}]$ varies with the normalized correlation length $a$ across this ensemble.
-As shown in Fig.~\ref{fig.physical_properties}(c), the numerical results are very close to the theoretical predictions for both the over-determined and under-determined regimes.
-Contrary to the common intuition that a short correlation length must be desirable \cite{yang2021miniaturization, yoon2022miniaturized, cai2024compact}, the reconstruction MSE varies non-monotonically with $a$.
-(Both $a$ and $T_0$ vary with $\gamma$, leading to performance trade-offs as predicted by the theory.)
-In Fig.~\ref{fig.physical_properties}(d), we plot the effective resolution $\Delta \omega_{\min}$ versus $\gamma$ for the under-determined case ($M < N$), and find that the system can enter the super-resolution regime $\Delta \omega_{\min} < \Gamma_{\mathrm{corr}}$ in a certain interval of $\gamma$.
-This regime can also be reached by varying other parameters in the RMT model.
+To test these results, we generate RMT samples with different coupling strengths $\gamma$, and observe how $\operatorname{Tr}[\mathbf{G}^{+}]$ varies with $a$.
+As shown in Fig.~\ref{fig.physical_properties}(c), the numerical results are very close to the predictions in both over-determined and under-determined regimes.
+Contrary to the intuition that a short correlation length must be desirable \cite{yang2021miniaturization, yoon2022miniaturized, cai2024compact}, the reconstruction MSE varies non-monotonically with $a$ (since both $a$ and $T_0$ vary with $\gamma$).
+In Fig.~\ref{fig.physical_properties}(d), we plot $\Delta \omega_{\min}$ versus $\gamma$ for $M < N$, and find that the super-resolution regime $\Delta \omega_{\min} < \Gamma_{\mathrm{corr}}$ is accessible in an interval of $\gamma$.

-\textit{Full-wave simulations.}---We now demonstrate that our theory can provide quantitative guidelines for designing realistic reconstructive spectrometers.
-We perform full-wave finite-difference time-domain (FDTD) simulations of the two-dimensional on-chip spectrometer structure shown in Fig.~\ref{fig.FDTD}(a), similar to the design in Ref.~\cite{redding2013compact}.
-The device comprises a square dielectric cavity of size $L \times L$, patterned with circular air holes (diameter $d_0 = 0.4\,\mu\textrm{m}$) in a Poisson-disk distribution with a mean spacing $d \approx 1.8 d_0$.
+\textit{Full-wave simulations.}---We now demonstrate that our theory can provide quantitative guidelines for designing realistic devices.
+We perform full-wave finite-difference time-domain (FDTD) simulations of the two-dimensional structure in Fig.~\ref{fig.FDTD}(a), similar to the design in Ref.~\cite{redding2013compact}.
+The device comprises a square dielectric cavity of size $L \times L$, patterned with circular air holes (diameter $d_0 = 0.4\,\mu\textrm{m}$) in a Poisson-disk distribution with mean spacing $d \approx 1.8 d_0$.
 A transverse-electric Gaussian pulse (78.89--83.28 THz) is injected, and the scattered light is collected by $M = 9$ output waveguides.
 The spectral range is discretized into $N = 100$ channels to extract the transmission matrix $\mathbf{A}$.
 Fig.~\ref{fig.FDTD}(b) shows the spectral correlation function for samples of size $L =30\,\mu \text{m}$, which exhibits a Lorentzian lineshape, consistent with our assumptions.
 We now systematically generate ensembles of $\mathbf{A}$ by varying $L$ (which serves as a proxy for the optical path length) from 10 to 40~$\mu$m, with all other parameters fixed.